-- Incorrect assumptions used by pastoral development for most of its history, left a problematic legacy that needs to be addressed. - Variability in the drylands can be either a problem or an advantage depending on the strategy of production.
-Pastoralists interface variability in the environment by embedding variability in their production system. - The underlying logic of pastoral systems offers lessons for resilience in contexts where variability is structural, e.g. in the case of climate-change challenges. - Pastoralism specialises in taking and managing risk.
-What matters, is not whether risk is high or low in absolute terms, but whether it can be managed. - Poverty reduction in pastoral development has traditionally facilitated exit.
-Now this approach is also presented as a way of supporting pastoral systems. - Reduced access to livestock by settled women and children can impact negatively on nutrition/food security, and weaken women's status and entitlements. - Pastoralist's exclusion is often on technical grounds (e.g. in classifications or mechanisms of appraisal).
+- Incorrect assumptions used by pastoral development for most of its history left a problematic legacy that needs to be addressed. - Variability in the drylands can be either a problem or an advantage depending on the strategy of production.
+Pastoralists interface variability in the environment by embedding variability in their production system. - The underlying logic of pastoral systems offers lessons for resilience in contexts where variability is structural, e.g. in the case of climate change challenges. - Pastoralism specializes in taking and managing risk.
+Pastoral risk reduction should not eliminate functional risk-taking elements of the system.
+What matters is not whether risk is high or low in absolute terms but whether it can be managed. - Poverty reduction in pastoral development has traditionally facilitated exit.
+Now this approach is also presented as a way of supporting pastoral systems. - Reduced access to livestock by settled women and children can impact negatively on nutrition/food security, and weaken women's status and entitlements. - Pastoralists' exclusion is often on technical grounds (e.g. in classifications or mechanisms of appraisal).